makerprism/ocaml-social-auth/packages/social-auth-lwt/README.md

 ## HTTP Client

 The package uses `cohttp-lwt-unix` for HTTP requests.
 If you need a different HTTP client, you can implement the `HTTP_CLIENT` interface from `social-auth-core` directly.

+## RNG Implementation

+This package provides a Unix-based RNG implementation that reads from `/dev/urandom`, which is available on Linux, macOS, and BSD systems.
+The RNG is used internally by the `Pkce` module.

+If you need a different RNG (e.g., for Windows or cross-platform support), you can create your own using `Social_auth_core.Make_pkce` with a custom RNG implementation.

 ## Re-exported Types